 Fertilizing for Growing Spinach

-You want to use a fertilizer for growing spinach that has both fast acting nutrients as well as the slow release nutrients.
-It is very important because of the fact that the spinach grows very fast.
+You want to use a fertilizer for growing spinach that has both fast-acting nutrients as well as the slow-release nutrients.
+It is very important because of the fact that spinach grows very fast.
 Spinach is one of the faster-growing vegetables.

 A good mix to add is a blend that is not too high in nitrogen.
 Adding too much nitrogen to Spinach can give it a metallic taste.
 You still need nitrogen, but it is not the same as the needs for say lettuce.

 A good fertilizer that has the right amounts is in the range of 2-5-3 ratio of NPK.
 A good brand we have used is Jobe’s Organics.
 It has the right blend for growing spinach at home and it also contains helpful microorganisms that are essential for building healthy soil.

 Check out the latest prices that are found here.